near/core-contracts/README.md

 # Example Staking / Delegation contract

-*This is experimental contract*
+*This is an experimental contract.
+Please use only on TestNet.*

-This contract provides a way for other users to delegate funds to existing staker.
+This contract provides a way for other users to delegate funds to a single staker.

 Implements the https://github.com/nearprotocol/NEPs/pull/27 standard.